JustSustainabilityDesign/savetheAI/_pages/how-to-cite.md

 _Save the AI_ is a research-based creative campaign exploring the environmental and social impacts of generative AI through humour, satire, and participatory creative practices.

-If you reference _Save the AI_ in academic work, research, teaching, or other publications, please cite us.
+**If you are referencing the _Save the AI_ campaign, please cite the research publication below.** This paper provides the most complete account of the campaign, its methods, and its research findings.

-## Research
+## Recommended Citation

 ### Humour as Resistance: Visceralizing the Environmental and Social Impact of AI through Humour-based Creative Practices